Byt3Ninja/SaudiImpactPlatform/replit.md

 - Login: User login with email/password authentication
 - Submit Organization: Public form for authenticated users to submit organizations for admin approval
 - My Submissions: View submission history and status for logged-in users
+- Submit Project: Public form for authenticated users to submit their own projects
+- My Projects: User dashboard to view and manage their submitted projects

 **Admin Panel Pages (accessible via `/admin`):**
 - Dashboard: Platform statistics and recent activity